Financial Toxicity (Financial Distress) and Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

 Cancer survivors may have financial problems many years after they are diagnosed.
 This is because they may be paying for ongoing cancer treatment or care for late effects from their treatment.

-The level of financial toxicity you may have will depend on a number of factors in your household.
+The level of financial toxicity you may have will depend on several factors in your household.

 When you are diagnosed with cancer, the following factors in your household may affect your risk of financial toxicity: